 One of the most important results of this work is the inundation map corresponding to each tsunami source.
 In order to facilitate the GIS work, appropriate rasters which are compatible with any GIS software such as ArcGIS are created for all of the grids mentioned in Table 1.
-As an example, Figure 7 depicts the inundation depth for the CVV $80\ km^3$ slide for the Northern New Jersey DEM grid with 1 and 4 arc-second resolutions.
+As an example, Figure 6 depicts the inundation depth for the CVV 80 $km^3$ slide for the Cape Hatteras DEM grid with 4 arc-second resolution.
 In this figure the domains in which 1 Arc-second resolution runs have been performed are displayed as well.

-Figures 8-11 show the maximum inundation depth for the 1 Arc-second domains shown in Figure 7.
+Figures 7-11 show the maximum inundation depth for the 1 Arc-second domains shown in Figure 6.
 These figures provide a comparison for different sources studied in this project.
-This includes the envelope inundation map for SMF and coseismic sources as well as both CVV sources.
-The inundation depth for SMF sources are similar to each other, however, the inundation depth values for SMF1 is larger for the most part in comparison to the other SMF sources.
-This is probably because of the fact that the SMF1 is the closest SMF source to the location of study.
-Also, the PRT event is the dominant coseismic source by far, and its inundation pattern is similar to SMF sources with some differences especially behind the barriers.
+This includes the inundation map for the SMF source, and the envelope of coseismic sources, as well as both CVV sources.
+The PRT event is the dominant coseismic source by far, and its inundation pattern is similar to CVV80 source with some differences especially behind the barriers.
 Since coseismic sources have larger wavelengths, they are able to penetrate behind the barriers with less attenuation in comparison to SMF sources.
-Figures 8-11 show that the CVV 450 km3 source is clearly the dominant source for the area studied here, and represents worst case scenario by far in comparison to other sources.
+Figures 7-11 show that the CVV 450 km source is clearly the dominant source for the area studied here, and represents worst case scenario by far in comparison to other sources.
 However, because its return period is estimated to be beyond 10000 years, it is excluded from inundation line calculations at this point.
-The 80 km3 slide CVV has a similar inundation pattern to Puerto Rico source and SMF1.
-Except for some few locations SMF1 source is the dominant source among all other sources, excluding the CVV 450 km3 slide source.
+The 80 km slide CVV has a similar inundation pattern to Puerto Rico source.
+Except for some few locations CVV80 is the dominant source among all other sources, excluding the CVV 450 km slide source.